The Promise by Faith

 See also Galatians 3:26-28

-...for if we do not believe in this promise of God, through Abraham (which we now know to be Salvation through faith in Jesus Christ) we remain under God’s curse (the punishment for sin that has neither been atoned for or repented of)
+...for if we do not believe in this Promise of God, through Abraham (which we now know to be Salvation through faith in Jesus Christ) we remain under God’s curse (the terrible punishment for a life of sin that has neither been atoned for or repented of)

 6 just as Abraham “believed God, and it was counted to him as righteousness”